- Florida Statistical Abstract Online

 “While we still have more work to do, we see that our economy continues to improve,” Scott stated in a release.

 “Last week, we learned that 28,000 more Floridians found jobs in the private sector in August and are now able to provide for their families.
-The fact that Florida’s consumer confidence is at a five-year high is more good news and evidence that our state is moving in the right direction.”
+The fact that Florida’s Consumer Sentiment is at a five-year high is more good news and evidence that our state is moving in the right direction.”

-Rick Scott: Florida Consumer Confidence 'Moving in the Right Direction' - Sunshine State News - September 26, 2012
+Rick Scott: Florida Consumer Sentiment 'Moving in the Right Direction' - Sunshine State News - September 26, 2012

-GAINESVILLE, Fla. — Florida’s September consumer confidence reached a post-recession high of 79 — up three points from a revised August reading of 76, according to a monthly University of Florida survey.
+GAINESVILLE, Fla. — Florida’s September Consumer Sentiment reached a post-recession high of 79 — up three points from a revised August reading of 76, according to a monthly University of Florida survey.

-“The last time Florida consumer confidence hit 79 was in October 2007,” said Chris McCarty, director of UF’s Survey Research Center in the Bureau of Economic and Business Research.
+“The last time Florida Consumer Sentiment hit 79 was in October 2007,” said Chris McCarty, director of UF’s Survey Research Center in the Bureau of Economic and Business Research.
 “At that time, confidence was on its way down as the housing crisis was getting under way.
 This month’s index comes at a time when the economy is still in recovery.”